List of M Idioms:

 - I had a party Friday night and one of the guests made off with several of my bracelets.

-- My friend thinks she’s so funny making off with cocktail glasses and espresso cups when we go to restaurants but I laughed so hard when she got caught last night.
+- My friend thinks she’s so funny making off with cocktail glasses when we go to restaurants but I laughed so hard when she got caught last night.

 make or break something: to cause something to succeed or fail.